 - It is important for students to keep abreast with the assigned readings, as well as the notes provided through lectures.
-As a way to encourage students' reading of the textbook and other course materials, they will be given five (5) timed quizzes. - The quiz with the lowest score will be dropped (this includes the zero scores for all uncompleted/missed quizzes). - There will be NO MAKE-UP QUIZZES, once the deadline has passed. - Quiz questions will be in the form of Multiple Choice questions, OR True-or-False statements, OR Short Essay questions, OR a combination of the different formats.
-The time allotted will depend on the type(s) and/or number of questions. - Note: Some of the questions from the quizzes may be included in Exam 1, 2, or 3.
+As a way to encourage students' reading of the textbook and other course materials, they will be given four (4) timed quizzes. - There will be NO MAKE-UP QUIZZES, once the deadline has passed. - Quiz questions will be in the form of Multiple-Choice questions, OR True-or-False statements, OR Short Essay questions, OR a combination of the different formats.
+The time allotted will depend on the type(s) and/or number of questions.

+- Note: Some of the questions from the quizzes may be included in Examination 1, 2, or 3.
 Students must note, however, that they will only have access to the quizzes they attempt. - The Professor will not be able make the questions and answers from a quiz available to students if they do not attempt the particular quiz.
 It will be in students' best interests to attempt all quizzes.